Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: (Magneto-)Hydrodynamics

 \section{(Magneto-)Hydrodynamics}

-The equations of magnetohydrodynamics, or MHD, are based on the assumption that the plasma can be described as a continuum; see Table~\ref{fig:mhdvalidity} for a very concise description of what that entails.
-The approximations used here lead to six equations that describe magnetized plasma subject to gravity, as shown in Table~\ref{fig:mhdset} (note that processes involving radiative transfer are largely omitted from this volume).
-Five of these are essentially equations of hydrodynamics, namely continuity, momentum, energy, gravity, and the equation of state (EOS), with two important modifications: the magnetic, or Lorentz, force $(1/c){\bf j}\times {\bf B}$ \tc{6} is added in the momentum description, and there are additional terms \tc{10} in the energy equation.
-We return to these terms and equations below, and discuss the additional equation, namely the induction equation Eq.~(\ref{induction}), which couples the magnetic field to macroscopic flows and microscopic collisions, in some detail in Section~\ref{sec:induction}. \activity{Note that $\nabla \cdot {\bf B} = 0$ is not needed to complement the MHD equations in Table~\ref{fig:mhdset} as long as the initial condition satisfies that equation.
+The equations of \indexit{MHD!continuum assumption}magnetohydrodynamics, or MHD, are based on the assumption that the plasma can be described as a continuum; see Table~\ref{fig:mhdvalidity} for a very concise description of what that entails.
+The approximations used here lead to six equations that describe magnetized plasma subject to gravity, as shown in Table~\ref{fig:mhdset} (note that processes involving radiative transfer are largely omitted from this volume). \sactivity{$\circledS$ {\em Show:} This text uses cgs-Gaussian units.
+In other texts (including many of the chapters of the Heliophysics book series) you will find SI units.
+Look into conversions from one system to another and transform the momentum and induction equations, Eqs.~(\ref{momentum}) and~~(\ref{induction}), from cgs to SI. \mylabel{act:unitconv} \solution{unitconv}} Five of these are essentially equations of hydrodynamics, namely continuity, momentum, energy, gravity, and the equation of state (EOS), with two important modifications: the magnetic, or Lorentz, force $(1/c){\bf j}\times {\bf B}$ \tc{6} is added in the momentum description, and there are additional terms \tc{10} in the energy equation.
+We return to these terms and equations below, and discuss the additional equation, namely the induction equation Eq.~(\ref{induction}), which couples the magnetic field to macroscopic flows and microscopic collisions, in some detail in Section~\ref{sec:induction}. \activity{{\em Show:} Note that $\nabla \cdot {\bf B} = 0$ is not needed to complement the MHD equations in Table~\ref{fig:mhdset} as long as the initial condition satisfies that equation.
 Take the divergence of Eq.~(\ref{induction}) to prove that.
 Use the same operation on $\nabla \times {\bf B} = \frac{4\pi}{c}{\bf j}$ to show that currents in MHD have no sources or sinks. \mylabel{act:sourcessinks}}